Spices That May Lower Blood Sugar

 • Making stuffed bitter melon by mixing bitter melon pulp with ground meat and spices

-Oral consumption of Gymnema sylvester prior to eating something sweet will block your sweet taste receptors and decrease the appeal of sweet treats.
-The natural gymnemic acid in gurmar suppresses sweetness, which can reduce the palatability of sugary foods12
+Oral consumption of Gymnema Sylvestre before eating something sweet can block your sweet taste receptors and decrease the appeal of sweet treats.
+The natural gymnemic acid in gurmar suppresses sweetness, which can reduce the palatability of sugary foods.12

-A systemic review of gurmar suggests this herb will also prevent the absorption of sugar in your small intestine, therefore decreasing the impact on your bloodstream13.
-More testing is needed to fully understand how this herb impacts weight management, sugar absorption, and taste buds.
+A systemic review of Gurmar suggests that this herb may also prevent the absorption of sugar in the small intestine, decreasing its impact on blood sugar.13 More testing is needed to fully understand how this herb impacts weight management, sugar absorption, and taste buds.

 You can consume gurmar in various forms: